 OCHS is an ever-evolving art installation.
 Its core components are Lashon Hara and L’Dor Vador.
 While Nancy and I work with different materials, both narratives examine the same idea: the consequences of hate speech as it relates to both the physical and spiritual realm and its subsequent influence on humanity from generation to generation.
 Our first incarnation and collaboration was an exhibit in 2017 on Bowen Island, BC.
 Our next incarnation of the exhibit will be in the winter of 2018 at the Manny Canter Center in New York City and includes artwork from over 25 visual artists contributing their voices to the conversation.
+In 2019, the Peninsula JCC in Foster City Sponsored another incarnation of OCHS which is online at www.vectorartistinitiative.com.

 The Components of OCHS: